-The Director of Undergraduate Studies (DUS) or the Undergraduate Administrator can be contacted for questions about each department.
+The Director of Undergraduate Studies (DUS) or the Undergraduate Administrator can be contacted for questions about each Department.
 In Philosophy the DUS is Professor Thomas Sinclair (thomas.sinclair@philosophy.ox.ac.uk) and the administrator is James Knight (james.knight@philosophy.ox.ac.uk).
 In Politics the DUS is Professor James Tilley (james.til-ley@politics.ox.ac.uk) and the administrator is Durga Sapre (durga.sapre@politics.ox.ac.uk).
-In Economics the DUS is Professor Chris Bowdler (email above) and the administrator is Katherine Cumming (econundergrad@economics.ox.ac.uk).
+In Economics the DUS is Professor Chris Bowdler (christopher.bowdler@econom-ics.ox.ac.uk) and the administrator is Katherine Cumming (econundergrad@econom-ics.ox.ac.uk).

-The student representatives can be found on the WebLearn/Canvas site of each department or by contacting the relevant undergraduate administrator.
-The disability contacts for each department can be found at www.ox.ac.uk/students/welfare/disability/aboutdas.
+The student representatives can be found on the Canvas site of each Department or by contacting the relevant undergraduate administrator.
+The disability contacts for each Department can be found at www.ox.ac.uk/students/welfare/disability/aboutdas.